 - Garden Club of America: scholarships for students interested in careers in gardening, landscape design, environmental issues, floral design or horticulture.

-- Gates Millennium Scholars: scholarships for oustanding minority students with financial need.
+- Gates Millennium Scholars: scholarships for outstanding minority students with financial need.

 - Incight: scholarships for students with physical or learning disabilities.